An unidentified Fermi source emitting radio bursts in the Galactic bulge: Data and Burst Detection

 To determine the accuracy of the astrometric reference frame in our VLA observation (and ultimately to report the burst position), we created a deep image using the whole VLA pointing on this field, and ran \textsc{PyBDSF}\footnote{https://github.com/lofar-astron/PyBDSF} to extract radio sources from it.
 This resulted in the detection of 99 radio sources.
 We then selected bright, compact radio sources using the following criteria: 1) The peak intensity per beam of the source (in Jy/beam) should be 0.7 times greater than the total integrated flux density of the source (in Jy) in 1.5 GHz images, 2) the S/N of the source (ratio of peak intensity and the root-mean-square of the background) should be greater than 5.
 There were 23 radio sources after the cut-off was applied.
 The positions of the radio sources had an average image-plane statistical error as reported by \textsc{PyBDSF} of 0.06$''$ in RA and 0.11$''$ in DEC.

-We then cross-matched the radio point sources with the optical PanSTARRS-DR2 catalog, which is referenced to the GAIA2-based astrometric reference frame.
-We identified radio/optical associations searching for the nearest PanSTARRS-DR2 source from each radio position, finding 23 optical counterparts in the PanSTARRS-DR2 catalog with a maximum separation from the radio component of 2.72$''$.
+We then cross-matched the radio point sources with the optical PAN-STARRS DR2 catalog, which is referenced to the GAIA2-based astrometric reference frame.
+We identified radio/optical associations searching for the nearest PAN-STARRS-DR2 source from each radio position, finding 23 optical counterparts in the PAN-STARRS-DR2 catalog with a maximum separation from the radio component of 2.72$''$.

-To determine whether there is a systematic offset between our radio imaging and the PanSTARRS-DR2 source catalog, we subtracted the coordinates of the radio sources from the matched coordinates of the optical counterparts.
+To determine whether there is a systematic offset between our radio imaging and the PAN-STARRS-DR2 source catalog, we subtracted the coordinates of the radio sources from the matched coordinates of the optical counterparts.
 We then averaged the offset values to determine a systematic relative offset of $\rm \Delta RA_{sys}=0.22''$ and $\rm \Delta DEC_{sys}=0.02''$.
 The standard deviation in $\rm \Delta RA_{sys}$ is 1.4$''$ and in $\rm \Delta DEC_{sys}$ is 1.18$''$.

 The average burst position at L-Band is RA$=18:18:34.5206$ and DEC$=-15:31:34.1688$.
 The average image-plane statistical error on the burst positions is $\rm \Delta RA_{avg}=0.036''$ and $\rm \Delta DEC_{avg}=0.085''$ as reported by the CASA image-plane fitting function \textsc{imfit}.
-To represent the full positional error on the bursts, we add in quadrature sum these burst statistical errors with the Pan-STARRS offset, arriving at a final positional error of $\rm \Delta RA_{avg}=0.22''$ and $\rm \Delta DEC_{avg}=0.09 ''$.
-The \realfast\ burst properties are reported in Table \ref{tab:realfastbursts}.
+To represent the full positional error on the bursts, we add in quadrature sum these burst statistical errors with the PAN-STARRS offset, arriving at a final positional error of $\rm \Delta RA_{avg}=0.22''$ and $\rm \Delta DEC_{avg}=0.09 ''$.
+The \realfast\ burst properties are reported in Table \ref{tab:realfastbursts} and the dirty and clean images of the visibility images of the bursts are given in Figure. \ref{fig:realfast}